yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 a solution; and also 4) for the time of everybody else who will participate in the discussion.

-{% quote Anything would work, but not nothing %}
+{% quote Anything would work, but not nothing. %}

 If you close the ticket without a problem being properly solved, you put this money into the _trash_ bin.
 Once the ticket is started, there